heegupark/omega-notes/README.md

 ## Functionality Overview
-1. A client receive the data and display the data in HTML format
+1. A client receive the data from a server and dynamically display the data in HTML format
-    - view the notes
+    - to view the notes
-    - view the image of a note
+    - to view the image of a note
-    - add a note
+    - to add a note
-    - search notes
+    - to search notes
-    - attach an image to a note
+    - to attach an image to a note
-    - update a note(signed-in users)
+    - to update a note(signed-in users)
-    - delete a note(signed-in users)
+    - to delete a note(signed-in users)
     - sign up/sign in/sign out
 2. A server can process the data
     - to view all notes